GWU-CSCI3411/f20-01b-exercise-calling-conventions/README.md

 Your goal is to answer the initial set of questions below:
 Think of this all as a puzzle.
+You'll need to make a lot of guesses, and come up with ways to test those guesses.
 You have to come up with ideas about how to change the code to derive the answers.
 The questions:

-- Can you explain how the assembly behaves as you'd expect the C to in the provided code?
+- Can you explain how the assembly behavior is identical to the behavior youd expect from the C?
 - How does the prologue for the `callee` change when you add the following local variables?
 Why?
 	```
 	int a = 2, b = 4;
 	```
-- How is one argument passed into a function?
+- How is the *first argument* passed into a function?
 - How is a *second argument* passed into a function?
-- How about the *6th argument*?
+- How about the *8th argument*?
 - How is the return value passed from `callee` to `caller`?
 - Run `make bin` which creates an executable binary (run it with `./bin`).
-	Use `objdump` on `bin`.
+	Run `objdump -S bin`.
 	Why is there so much extra stuff?
 	What is all of that stuff?
+	Once you have a few hypothesis, check [this out](http://dbp-consulting.com/tutorials/debugging/linuxProgramStartup.html).

 Much harder questions:

-- Change the local variables from `int a = 2, b = 4;` to `int a, b;` for a simple invocation between caller and callee.
-	Why does their allocation disappear from the prologue?
 - Change the `-O0` (note that's a capital `o`, followed by the digit `0`) to `-O3`.
 	That enables strong compiler optimizations.
 	Explain what happens.